rtCamp/rtWidgets/README.md

 * **License:** [GPL v2 or later] ( http://www.gnu.org/licenses/gpl-2.0.html)

+This installs multiple custom widgets in one activation.
+All the custom widgets are translation ready.

 ## Description ##
 This plugin is assortment of custom widgets.
 On activating this, we can install multiple custom widgets at once.
-For our convenience, it also provides us an option to activate or deactivate the widgets.
+For convenience, it also provides an option to activate or deactivate the widgets.
+All the widgets installed by this plugin are translation ready.

-Below is the list of custom widgets, which this plugin contains:
+This plugin contains the list of below mentioned custom widgets:

-1. rtw: Categories
-1. rtw: Comments with Gravatar
-1. rtw: Multiple Menus
-1. rtw: Subscribe Widget
+1. **rtw: Categories** - It provides multiple category filter options, like Order by, Sort by and Number of categories to be shown.
+1. **rtw: Comments with Gravatar** - This show the list of recent comments with commenter gravatar.
+1. **rtw: Multiple Menus** - It provides 2 custom menu options, for each of which we can select the respective menu.
+1. **rtw: Subscribe Widget** - It provides these email subscription options, like Feedburner and MailChimp.
+Also, provide social connect options where you can change order of social icons.
+Using WordPress filter you can add multiple social connect icons like rss, facebook, github-circled, youtube, flickr-circled, vimeo, twitter, gplus, pinterest, linkedin, stumbleupon, instagram, paypal, picasa, soundcloud, wordpress, blogger, delicious, deviantart, digg, foursquare, reddit, stackoverflow, tumblr

 ## Installation ##
 Automatic Installation